JasonShin/reason-vue/README.md

 - Once bsb compilation is complete without any errors, it will pipe the resulted files down to vue-loader for final bundling

+### 26 / 12 / 2017

+- Experiment what happens when you run bsb -make-world against raw .re files

+- Find out how and when to sync files in Webpack

+- Run BSB on synced folder

+- Iteratively resolve any dependencies and use addDependency